Downloadable content: On consoles

-The Dreamcast was the first console to feature online support as a standard; DLC was available, though limited in size due to the narrowband connection and the size limitations of a memory card.
-These online features were still considered a breakthrough in video games, but the competing PlayStation 2 did not ship with a built-in network adapter.
+The Dreamcast was the first console to feature online support as a standard; DLC was available, though limited in size due to the narrowband connection and the size limitations of a Visual Memory Unit memory card.
+These online features were still considered a breakthrough in video games.

+With the release of the PlayStation 2, Sony was the first company to implement downloadable content.
+Many PlayStation 2 titles, including Ratchet & Clank, Burnout Revenge, and Jak X, offered varying amounts of extra content, available from save data bonus content.
+Most of this content was available free.

-With the advent of the Xbox, Microsoft was the second company to implement downloadable content.
-Many original Xbox Live titles, including Splinter Cell, Halo 2, and Ninja Gaiden, offered varying amounts of extra content, available for download through the Xbox Live service.
-Most of this content, with the notable exception of content for Microsoft-published titles, was available for free.
+With the release of the Xbox, Microsoft was the second company to implement downloadable content.
+Many Xbox titles, including Splinter Cell, Halo 2, and Ninja Gaiden, offered varying amounts of extra content, available for download through the Xbox Live service.
+Most of this content was available free.

+With the advent of the GameCube, Nintendo was the third company to implement downloadable content.
+Many GameCube titles offered varying amounts of extra content from Game Boy Advance titles with the GameCube – Game Boy Advance link cable.
+All of this content was available free.

 The Xbox 360 (2005) included more robust support for digital distribution, including DLC downloads and purchases, via its Xbox Live Marketplace service.
 Microsoft believed that publishers would benefit by offering small pieces of content at a small cost ($1 to $5), rather than full expansion packs (~$20), as this would allow players to pick and chose what content they desired, providing revenue to the publishers.
 Microsoft also utilized a digital currency known as "Microsoft Points" for transactions, which could also be purchased through physical gift cards to avoid the banking fees associated with the small price points.

-Sony adopted the same approach with their downloadable hub, the PlayStation Store.
-With Gran Turismo HD Concept, Sony planned on having the bulk of its content be purchased separately via many separate online microtransactions.
-The project was later canceled in favor of the full Gran Turismo 5.
-Nintendo has featured a sparser amount of downloadable content on their Wii Shop Channel, the bulk of which is accounted for by digital distribution of emulated Nintendo titles from previous generations.
+The PlayStation 3 (2006) adopted the same approach with their downloadable hub, the PlayStation Store.
+Sony planned on having the bulk of its content be purchased separately via many separate online microtransactions for PlayStation Network titles, including Gran Turismo HD Concept and Gran Turismo 5 Prologue.

+The Wii (2006) featured a sparser amount of downloadable content on their Wii Shop Channel, the bulk of which is accounted for by digital distribution of emulated Nintendo titles from previous generations.

 Music video games, such as titles from the Guitar Hero and Rock Band franchises, took significant advantage of downloadable content as a means of offering new songs to be played in-game.
 Harmonix claimed that Guitar Hero II would feature "more online content than anyone has ever seen in a game to this date."
 Rock Band features the largest number of downloadable items of any console video game, with a steady number of new songs that were added weekly between 2007 and 2013.
-Acquiring all the downloadable content for Rock Band would, as of July 12, 2012, cost $9,150.10.
+Acquiring all the downloadable content for Rock Band would, as of July 12, 2012, cost $5,880.10.